canonical/content-cache-k8s-operator/docs/how-to-guides/openstack-swift.md

 ```
 source myfile.rc
 ```
-if you don't have any credentials check [here](https://docs.openstack.org/zh_CN/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) for more information
+if you don't have any credentials check [here](https://docs.openstack.org/zh_CN/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) for more information.
 The openstack container you are going to work with has to be globally readable. check that property:
 ```
 swift stat <container_name>
 ```
 And if it's not globally readable yet, change that with:
 ```
-swift post <container_name> --read-acl ".r:*,.rlistings"
+swift post <container_name> --read-acl ".r:*"
 ```
 Then list all the objects on the openstack container in debug mode and get the url of the swift connection:
 ```